 The Authority holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-During 2023/24 investment balances have ranged between £15.5m and £48.3m.
-The peak was around £10m lower than in the previous period as liquidity protection measures and Central Government support programmes during the Covid-19 pandemic were removed.
-Balances are expected to be in a similar range in 2024/25.
+During 2024/25 investment balances have ranged between £14.3m and £47.0m.
+Balances are expected to be in a similar range in 2025/26.